RadioDreamer/mlops_group_project/docs/source/workflows.md

 # Workflows

+This page collects the common end-to-end commands for running the project locally.

 ## Data preprocessing

-The data preprocessing script downloads the CIFAKE dataset from Hugging Face, converts images to tensors, and writes them into `data/processed/` as `.pt` files.
+Preprocessing downloads CIFAKE from Hugging Face, converts images to tensors, and saves them to `data/processed/`.

-Run via Invoke:
+Run via Invoke (recommended):

 ```bash
 uv run invoke preprocess-data